fosterjakea/Library.Template/README.md

 Further customize your repo by:

-1. Verify the license is suitable for your goal as it appears in the LICENSE and stylecop.json files and the Directory.Build.props file's `PackageLicenseExpression` property.
+1. Verify the license is suitable for your goal as it appears in the LICENSE.md and stylecop.json files and the Directory.Build.props file's `PackageLicenseExpression` property.
 1. Reset or replace the badges at the top of this file.